Subject Matter Experts

-The Police Institute at Rutgers University was founded in 2001 by then director, Rutgers Professor George Kelling.
-The Police Institute’s mission is the integration of research and best practices into police operations, problem solving, community policing and participation, and the development of criminal justice policy and practices.
+The Center on Policing at Rutgers University, formerly known as the Police Institute, was founded in 2001 by then director, Rutgers Professor George Kelling.
+The Center on Policing’s mission is the integration of research and best practices into police operations, problem solving, community policing and participation, and the development of criminal justice policy and practices.
 The Police Institute works in collaboration with community and law enforcement partners.
 It serves as a neutral convener of criminal justice and community partners, assists agencies and communities to analyze and solve problems, provides technical assistance to criminal justice and community agencies, and provides educational services to criminal justice and community agencies through its various collaborations including, to the Newark Violence Reduction Initiative in partnership with John Jay College, and the National Network for Safe Communities, Fugitive Safe Surrender, and the Pathways to Productive Citizenship.

-Linda Tartaglia – Director, Rutgers University Police Institute.
+Linda Tartaglia – Director, Center on Policing.
 Ms. Tartaglia oversees its day-to-day operations, including project development and management.
 Ms. Tartaglia has extensive experience in a wide variety of law enforcement projects in the DL&PS, and in national and federal law enforcement initiatives in Washington D.C.

-Wayne Fisher – Senior Policy Advisor, Rutgers University Police Institute.
-Mr. Fisher is a consultant on various law enforcement issues, Adjunct Faculty at the Rutgers University School of Criminal Justice, former Deputy Director of the New Jersey Division of Criminal Justice, DL&PS, and former Police Officer and Detective in the Newark Police department.
+Wayne Fisher, PhD – Senior Policy Advisor, Center on Policing.
+Dr. Fisher is a consultant on various law enforcement issues, Adjunct Faculty at the Rutgers University School of Criminal Justice, former Deputy Director of the New Jersey Division of Criminal Justice, DL&PS, and former Police Officer and Detective in the Newark Police department.
 Dr. Fisher was Chair of the Police Training Commission in the State of New Jersey, which set policies for all New Jersey police departments on a wide range of issues.
 He is an expert in several law enforcement topics, and has experience in advising the Newark Police Department on policy, procedure, internal affairs, and other issues.

 Strategic Policy Partnership, LLC (“SPP”) comprises public safety and public policy experts who assist public and private organizations to improve results from their investment in services and strengthen their relationships with key federal, state and local partners and their communities.
 SPP’s staff includes former senior law enforcement executives and experts.
 SPP provides a wide range of services, including management analysis of organizational effectiveness, development of strategies aimed at achieving enhanced organizational effectiveness, and development of strategies for community outreach and partnership.